corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/config/secrets.md

 ## External Secrets Service {{< enterprise-icon >}}

-In some instances, the default implementation of `SecretsLookupService` may not be sufficient.
-For example, in the case of [Database Connection Configuration]({{< relref "./database-connection.md" >}}), the salt and passphrase used for the encryption is present in the same set of start-up parameters as the configuration that may be sensitive.
+In some instances, the default secrets lookup service may not be sufficient.
+For example, in the case of [Database Connection Configuration]({{< relref "./database-connection.md#configuration-database" >}}), the salt and passphrase used for the encryption would be present in the same set of start-up parameters as the configuration that may be sensitive.
 This may be adequate if you can ensure that these start-up parameters are sufficiently protected.
 However, in other cases it may be preferable to manage these credentials outside Corda.

-Corda Enterprise supports integration with [HashiCorp Vault](https://www.vaultproject.io/) integration as an external secret management system.
+Corda Enterprise supports integration with [HashiCorp Vault](https://www.vaultproject.io/) as an external secret management system.